How an application «Find My Kids» can help parents of hyperactive children

 Basic differences between hyperactivity and normal activity

 There are some distinctive signs that can tell parents that their child may have ADHD signs.
-Try to be more observant and see if your child’s behavior can be described by following characteristics:
+Try to be more observant and see if your child’s behavior can be described by the following characteristics:

-- Being more active than other peers: more restless and unable to keep still even for brief span of time.
+- Being more active than other peers: more restless and unable to keep still even for a brief span of time.

 - Appearing to be easily distracted while performing tasks, forgetful, sloppy and loosing things.